blinklabs-io/docs/src/content/docs/guides/dingo/004-create-start-up-service.md

 ## Step 2 - Edit Paths in dingo.yaml File

+Now we will edit our dingo.yaml file to update the following paths now that we moved our yaml to `/ect/dingo/`.
-We will edit our paths to our `cardanoConfig:`, `databasePath:`, `socketPath:`, and `topology:` paths below.
-Please adjust as needed with correct paths to match your username and directories.
+We will need to edit the following paths: `cardanoConfig:`, `databasePath:`, `socketPath:`, and `topology:` paths below.

+✅ Please adjust as needed with correct paths to match your username and directories.

 ```
 # Example config file for dingo